fasrc/reframe-fasrc/examples/README.md

 1. [reframe original repo](https://github.com/reframe-hpc/refram) directory
 2. [reframe-fasrc repo](https://github.com/fasrc/reframe-fasrc) directory
-3. run directory
+3. and a `runs` directory

-We recommend having a separate "run" directory because `reframe` creates a bunch of directories and it can mess up git version control.
+We recommend having a separate `runs` directory because `reframe` creates a bunch of directories and it can mess up git version control.
 For example:

 ```bash